-Rear-seat leg room is pretty good in the Crossover, more than sufficient for a six-footer.
-Rear-seat legroom is not quite as generous as in the similar-sized Nissan Versa but, to put it in perspective, it's about the same as in the much larger Mercedes-Benz E-Class.
+Rear-seat leg room is pretty good in the Crossover and SportBack, more than sufficient for a six-footer.
+Rear-seat legroom is not quite as generous as in the slightly-larger Nissan Versa but, to put it in perspective, it's about the same as in the much larger Mercedes-Benz E-Class.
 Rear-seat head room in the hatchback is generous.

-The sedan has less head room and leg room, with its sedan body style, but it is still usefully sized.
+The sedan has less head room and leg room, but it is still usefully sized.
 Ingress and egress to the back seats is fine because the rear wheels are pushed toward the rear of the vehicle and the wheel wells do not intrude much.

 Cargo space is sufficient in both models.
 The specifications for the Crossover say there is only 10 cubic feet of luggage space behind the back seats.
 However, it seems much larger, primarily because it is fully useable with little intrusion from the wheelwells.
 The wide track and low-mounted rear suspension components allow for a flat floor, a feature the Nissan Versa can't claim and more comparable to that of the relatively expensive Honda Fit.
 The rear seats are split 60/40 and fold and tumble forward, opening up a generous 54 cubic feet of cargo space.
 Getting stuff in and out is a breeze thanks to the full-width one-piece tailgate.